-The District of Columbia’s Universal Paid Leave Act will be funded via an increase of 0.62% in DC employer payroll taxes.
-This increase in taxes is expected to begin July 1st, 2019.
+The District of Columbia’s Universal Paid Leave Act is funded via an increase of 0.62% in D.C. employer payroll taxes.
+This increase in taxes began July 1, 2019.

-Employees who earn more than 150% of the minimum wage in DC will receive 90% of 150% of the minimum wage.
-In addition, the employee will get 50% of the amount their average weekly income exceeds the 150% mark.
+Employees who earn more than 150% of the minimum wage in D.C. will receive 90% of 150% of the minimum wage, plus 50% of their wages that exceed 150% of the minimum wage.
 The maximum benefit amount any caregiver can receive is $1,049 / week.
 Estimate your weekly benefits with the DOES’s benefits calculator.

 Paid family leave may be taken on an intermittent or continuous basis.
 Meaning the person taking leave could take six consecutive weeks off, or one day a week off each week for 30 weeks or some other combination not exceeding 30 workdays.

 Paid family leave can be applied for online through the benefits portal, by phone at 202-899-3700 or in person.
 Employees can expect to receive a determination letter within 10 days.